-Data from Public Health Intelligence Research and Insight Essex County Council Sept 2019 Unemployment in the district is generally low and many residents enjoy a high standard of living, with Epping Forest representing the third highest (of 12) average income for Essex Districts.
-However, there are also areas of significant disadvantage and the district has four of the wards amongst the ten most deprived in Essex.
+Unemployment in the district is generally low and many residents enjoy a high standard of living, with Epping Forest representing the third highest (of 12) average income for Essex Districts.
+However, there are also areas of significant disadvantage, and the district has four of the wards amongst the ten most deprived in Essex.

-This Policy will be published every three years.
-It will also be reviewed from "time to time" and where necessary, following consultation, it will be updated and re-published on the Council website.
+This Policy will be published every three years; but it will also be reviewed periodically as a result of legislative or policy change.
+Following consultation, it will be updated and re-published on the Council website.